qiuyue1993/Notes/CVPR_2019/Vision_and_Language/Paper_Summarize/MUREL-Multimodal-Relational-Reasoning-for-Visual-Question-Answering.md

 - Hyper-parameters: Bottom-up features to represent image as a set of 36 localized regions; Pretrained Skip-throught encoder of question embedding; Adam optimizer with a learning scheduler.

 #### Model validation
+- Comparison to Attention-based model (Mutan): Significant gain on three datasets.

+- Ablation study: Ablation on **Pairwise module** and **Iterative Process**; Model with pairwise module and iterative process results in a best performance.

+- Number of reasoning steps: Ablation of one, two, three, four layers of iterative MuRel cells.
+Model with three iterative layers results in the best overall performance, whilist the model with four iterative layers performs best in counting questions.

 #### State of the art comparison
+- VQA2.0: Obtain same level of overall accuracy with VQA Challenge 2018 champion while did not extensively tune the hyperparameters.

+- TDIUC: Obtain state-of-the-art results on Overall accuracy and the arithmetic mean of per-type accuracies (A-MPT).
+Lower harmonic mean of per-type accuracies (H-MPT) as the low score on the Utility and Affordances task which are not directly related to the visual understanding of the scene.

+- VQA-CP v2: state-of-the-art overall accuracy meanwhile less prone to question-based overfitting than classical attention architectures.

 #### Qualitative results
+- Iterations through the MuRel cell tend to **gradually discard regions**, keeping only the most relevant ones.
+- VQA models are often subject to linguistic bias, the MuRel network acctually relies on the visual information to answer questions.
 ---
 ### Conclusion
 - Our system is based on **rich representations of visual image regions** that are **progressively merged** with the question representation.